Jess-De-Savage/AzureCloud-/README.md

 ##### Access Policies
-Host IP was listed as a trusted IP to allow connection to jumpbox machine via SSH protocol Jmpbox server was listed as trusted IP to  to web server (hosting DVWA) via SSH protcol
+Host IP was listed as a trusted IP to allow connection to jumpbox machine via SSH protocol
+Jumpbox server was listed as trusted IP to  to web server (hosting DVWA) via SSH protcol
 Web server had connectivity to internet via jumpbox server